micromdm/nanomdm/docs/operations-guide.md

 Enable additional debug logging.

-### -storage, -dsn, & -storage-options
+### -storage, -storage-dsn, & -storage-options

-See the "-storage, -dsn, & -storage-options" section, above, for NanoMDM.
+See the "-storage, -storage-dsn, & -storage-options" section, above, for NanoMDM.
 The syntax and capabilities are the same.

 ### -key string